19hours/sg-statutes/Acts/Patents Act.md

 (n) prescribing anything that is required or permitted to be prescribed under this Act.

-[30/2001]
+[30/2001; 19/2004]

-(3) The Rules may make different provisions for different cases.
+(3) The rules may make different provisions for different cases.

-(4) The Rules shall provide for the publication by the Registrar of a journal (referred to in this Act as the journal) containing particulars of applications for and grants of patents, particulars of application for and the registration of patent agents, and of other proceedings under this Act.
+(4) The rules shall provide for the publication by the Registrar of a journal (referred to in this Act as the journal) containing particulars of applications for and grants of patents, particulars of application for and the registration of patent agents, and of other proceedings under this Act.

-(5) The Rules may require or authorise the Registrar to make arrangements for the publication of reports of cases relating to patents decided by him or by any court or body whether in Singapore or elsewhere.
+(5) The rules may require or authorise the Registrar to make arrangements for the publication of reports of cases relating to patents decided by him or by any court or body whether in Singapore or elsewhere.

+[UK Patents 1977, s.
+123]

 ### Forms and directions of Registrar